 Even as Netflix was available worldwide, the company began to aggressively crackdown on region hoppers.
 On February 29, 2016, reports began rolling in that the streaming service was blocking virtual private networks (VPNs) and other proxy services.

 However, in 2020, things changed.
-Now, if Netflix detects that a user is connected to a VPN, they are only shown titles that they would normally be able to watch.
-Of course, there are still a few VPNs capable of evading Netflix’s detection.
+Now, if Netflix detects that a user is connected to a VPN, they are only shown titles that they would normally be able to watch in their home country.
+Of course, Netflix’s VPN-detection methods aren’t infallible, so there’s something of an arms race between the company and VPN providers.

 12. Netflix toppled HBO’s long-running Emmy nomination streak